RustaceansKenya/driver-development-book/driver_book/src/bare_metal/linking/linking.md

 1. The [LD linker][ld-linker-page] (also called the GNU linker)
 2. The [LLD linker][lld-linker-page] (also called the LLVM linker)

-The Rust toolchain is a modification of the LLVM toolchain, so it uses the LLVM linker by default.
+The Rust toolchain is built using the LLVM toolchain, so it uses the LLVM linker by default.
 You can however configure it to use the GNU linker after some tweaks to the cargo configuration file.

 <br><br>
-The GNU linker and the LLVM linker have differences.
-Two subtle and important differences have been listed below.
+The GNU linker and the LLVM linker have two subtle and important differences have been listed below.

 ### 1. Automatic linker-script generation.
-The GNU linker ALWAYS requires a manually-defined linker script to function.
-The LLD (the LLVM linker) doesn't always require a manually-defined linker script like LD (the GNU linker).
+The GNU linker ALWAYS requires a manually-defined linker script to function while the LLD (the LLVM linker) doesn't always require a manually-defined linker script to function.

-In many cases, LLD can automatically generate linker scripts internally based on the specified triple-target, format, and other parameters specified during the linking process.
-This means that LLD can handle the linking proces s without requiring an explicit linker script provided by the user.
+In many cases, LLD can automatically generate linker scripts internally based on the specified triple-target, format, and other parameters specified before & during the linking process.
+This means that LLD can handle the linking process without requiring an explicit linker script provided by the user.

 However, LLD does provide a way for users to specify custom linker scripts if needed.
 Users can pass a custom linker script to LLD using command-line options or configuration files, similar to how it's done with LD.
 This gives users flexibility in defining the linking behavior and organizing the output binary according to their specific requirements.